 The Arthurian figure Merlin was also associated with wolves.
 In the period of his life when he was living as a hermit, he took with him as a companion, an old grey wolf.
 I mention Merlin here due to an interesting association.
 That Merlin, along with the wolf is, viewed as one of the ancestral guardians of Britain.
 Not only that, but as with the horned god Cernunnos, Merlin was also called, Lord of the Animals and Lord of the Earth.

-Wolf Knowledge & Lore
+Wolf Knowledge and Lore

-- The Benign and helpful Werewolf - the Wulver is traditionally associated with Shetland off the North Coast of Scotland.
+- The Benign and helpful Werewolf: The Wulver is traditionally associated with Shetland off the North Coast of Scotland.
 This creature has the body of a man and the head of a wolf.
 He would most often be seen sitting at the edge of a loch or river catching fish.
 Later the fish would be left as a gift for the local people.

-- Gaelic - the wolf has many names within both Irish and Scottish Gaelic.
+- Gaelic: The wolf has many names within both Irish and Scottish Gaelic.
 Some of the most common are - Mac Tire - this means 'son of the earth' or 'son of the countryside'.
 Madadh Alluidh - means 'wild dog'.
 It is believed that the Celts may have bred wolves with their own hunting dogs in order to breed a super hound that could be used in battle.
 The name Conor is anglicised from the name Conchobhar - this means both wolf lover and dog lover and was the name taken by many Kings of Ulster.

-- The Talking Wolf - in 1182 a priest was on the road in Ireland, travelling from Ulster to Meath.
+- The Talking Wolf: In 1182 a priest was on the road in Ireland, travelling from Ulster to Meath.
 He suddenly met a wolf and was astonished when it began to speak.
 The wolf's human ancestors had been cursed and every seven years they were doomed to turn into werewolves.
 The wolf went onto explain that his wife was now dying and pleaded with the priest to intervene on her behalf.
 This priest did so and was able to lift the curse.
 The grateful wolf accompanied the priest and ensured he reached the city of Meath in safety.

-- Celtic Hero Cormac mac Airt - this hero of Celtic mythology was raised by wolves and so was able to communicate with them in their language.
+- Celtic Hero Cormac mac Airt: This hero of Celtic mythology was raised by wolves and so was able to communicate with them in their language.
 For the rest of his life, Cormac was always seen accompanied by at least four wolf companions.
 Whether in battle or at rest, the wolves were never far from his side.

-- The Morrigan or Morrigan.
-This is one of the tripartite goddesses of war, death and destruction.
+- The Morrigan or Morrigan: This is one of the tripartite goddesses of war, death, and destruction.
 She has three distinct aspects and personalities.
 She is sometimes known collectively as The Morrigan.
-Alternatively she has three separate names - Morrigan, Macha and Badb.
+Alternatively, she has three separate names; Morrigan, Macha, and Badb.
 One of the goddesses companion animals was the wolf.
-In battle she was often seen as a hooded crow or in wolf form.
+In battle, she was often seen as a hooded crow or in wolf form.
 She would frequently take the form of a red-furred wolf when testing and chasing the Celtic hero Cu-Chulainn.

 Do you believe you have a spirit guide that takes the form of an animal?

 The wolf mysteries throughout Europe are very old.
-Their central theme would revolve around the symbolic death of the initiate and a subsequent rebirth.
+Their central theme would revolve around the symbolic death of the initiate and subsequent rebirth.
 This re-birth took place after a shamanic journey to the Underworld to commune with its Master and Mistress.

 At the heart of Celtic Shamanism, the main goal was to take on the shape of a particular animal in order to gain knowledge or instructions for a particular need, such as healing.
-Many animals were invoked and among them was of course the wolf.
+Many animals were invoked and among them was, of course, the wolf.
 The wolf would often be called upon for guidance in another plain and also for protection as well as knowledge.

-Call Of The Wild - Wolf As A Power Animal
+Call Of The Wild: Wolf As A Power Animal

 The wolf is regarded as one of the Celtic animal allies.
 Which basically means it is one of the common spirit guides.
 The wolf was regarded as cunning, intelligent and with the power to out-wit hunters.
 As such it can teach us how to avoid dangers that would harm us.
 The wolf is a great teacher and guide and shows us the mysteries of nature as well as the mystery of death and re-birth.